 The Typical Terms on an Installment Loan

-Installment loans may or may not require security, in the form of collateral (as in a vehicle loan), but most installment loans are linked to the purchase of an asset, which is the security.
+Installment loans are almost always secured loans (meaning that the lender requires security in case the borrower can't pay.
+Security usually is collateral (as in a vehicle loan), but most installment loans are linked to the purchase of an asset, which is the security.
 Before an installment loan is granted, the asset or assets linked to the purchase must be valued, and its fair market value determined.
 Interest rates on installment loans vary, depending on whether the loan secured and on the credit rating of the borrower.

 Getting an Installment Loan for Business Startup

-Getting a loan of any type for business startup is tricky because the business may not have any assets that can be used as collateral on the loan.
-The lender may require the borrower to provide additional security, in the form of personal assets or a co-signer on the loan.
+Getting a loan of any type for a business startup is tricky because the business may not have any assets that can be used as collateral on the loan.